ankithas-09/Car-Make-and-Model-Prediction/README.md

 2. Recognizing the company logo.
 3. Reading and interpreting the car's number plate.

 The classification algorithm utilizes transfer learning and fine-tuning of the Inception-v3 network [1][2] with the Cars Dataset from Stanford [3].
 The Keras implementation of Inception-v3 was employed [4].
-The final model can recognize 195different classes of cars with an overall accuracy of 81%.
+The final model can recognize 195 different classes of cars with an overall accuracy of 85%.
 Each class name includes the company name, model, type, and year of production.

 ### Training Your Own Model